gonzalocarreteroh/CloudAI/AImodel/README.md

 1. Demonstration model for User interaction:

 mnist_cnn.pth contains a Convolutional Neural Network we trained on the mnist dataset to classify images of digits.
-The trained

 To run the model part of the project: